AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/share_the_screen_ios.md

 Before proceeding, ensure that you have a project that has implemented the basic real-time engagement functionality.

 ## Implementation

-Refer to the following steps to implement screen sharing:

-- Create a process for screen sharing with a Broadcast Upload Extension.
-- Record the screen with Apple ReplayKit.
-- Send screen-recording data as a custom video source to the Agora SDK, and use the Agora SDK to publish the video stream.

 <div class="alert note">The implementation method introduced in this article applies to iOS 12.0 or later.</div>